marisarpo/horizons-week02/day1/1_landing_page/README.md

 Almost there!
 The final step is to add the "hover" color gradient to the "hover" pseudo class for the `.button` class.
 Go ahead and add it, using the colors from the specs and the same `linear-gradient` command as above.
+You may need to adjust the `color` property here too.
 Reload, check out your awesome new button, and high five your partner!

 [2d shapes]: https://css-tricks.com/examples/ShapesOfCSS/
 [3d transforms]: https://desandro.github.io/3dtransforms/